Classification of Dental Cements

 Natural gum such as copal, rosin, or synthetic resin dissolved in an organic solvent like alcohol, acetone, or ether

-Cavity varnish Manipulation:
+Cavity Varnish Manipulation:

 • Applied using a brush or small pellet